Buzz!: The Music Quiz

 Buzz!: The Music Quiz is a party music video game developed by Relentless Software and published by Sony Computer Entertainment for the PlayStation 2.
-It is the first instalment of the Buzz! series and was released exclusively in Europe.
+It is the first instalment of the Buzz! series and was released exclusively in Europe and Australia.
 In The Music Quiz, players answer questions asked by the host, Buzz, by using the four Buzz! buzzers.

 Gameplay

 Buzz!: The Music Quiz is a music quiz trivia game for up to four players.
 The game is set in a fictional TV studio, and hosted by the characters Buzz and his assistant Rose.
 Each copy of the game comes with a total of four buzzer controllers, which are plugged into the USB slots on the Sony PlayStation 2 console.
 They feature a sizable red button on top and four colored buttons below, sorted in descending order.
 Buzz can pick around 5000 questions from a 50-year period of pop music, supported by 1000 music clips which represent parts of the original songs processed by a synthesizer, and appear without any lyrics or vocal support.
 The questions range from the name of the performer, title, or year of the release, to details about the artist.

 The players may choose the overall length of the game (15, 30, or 45 minutes) and the type of questions being asked (older music, newer music, or both).
 If there is a score tie by the end of the quiz, a tie-breaker round will start.
 Besides the main game, there are other two modes: Quickfire Quiz and Quizmaster Quiz.
 Quickfire Quiz bypasses the rounds system, and instead, it will present questions where only the fastest responding player can answer by pressing the buzzer.
 Whoever manages to reach the target score first wins the game.
 In Quizmaster Quiz, one of the players becomes a quizmaster, who gets to choose the questions the others will have to answer.
 The buzzers will show the quizmaster who was the fastest, so he could distribute the points accordingly with a DualShock 2 controller.
 Players are represented by their choice of 16 on-screen avatars who portray contestants on the game show, resembling musicians such as Elvis Presley, Geri Halliwell, Kylie Minogue, Billie Joe Armstrong, Liam Gallagher, and Barry White.
 Once selected, the game starts with an intro sequence that is generated depending on the contestants, showing how they all arrive on the set in a black limousine while being cheered on by the crowd.